RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 All deadlines for assignments will be clearly indicated either on the assignment, the course calendar, or both and will be repeated in the weekly announcements.
 Deadlines follow a consistent pattern to make them easier to remember:

 - Class Preps are always due at **11:59pm Eastern Time the night before their class**.
 (For example, Wednesday Class Preps are due 11:59pm ET Tuesday.)
-- Application/Analysis sets are always due at **11:59pm ET on Fridays**.
-Revisions of Application/Analysis sets will also have deadlines, which will be announced in class (typically one week after the original set is graded).
 - Checkpoints are given in class, and the work is collected at the end of the period, so the end of the class session is the "deadline".
 A schedule for these will be available early in the semester.

 **For AEPs:** Each AEP has an **initial deadline**.
 Your **first attempt** on an AEP must be submitted by that deadline, and no first attempts on an AEP are accepted after that initial deadline.
 However, once your first attempt is submitted, there is **no deadline** for turning in revisions (if revisions are needed); you can continue to work with an AEP at your own pace once the initial draft is turned in.
 However, **a single deadline of 11:59pm ET on Sunday, December 3** is in place for all work on AEPs.